almende/eve/implementations/java/getting_started.md

 title: Getting Started
 ---

+{% assign version = '2.0.0' %}

 # Getting Started with Eve, Jetty, and Maven

-*Note: this tutorial is written for Eve 2.0, which is planned to be released Friday 13th of September.*

 Eve provides a Java library which can be integrated in new or existing Java projects.
 Eve can be used on different environments.
 Eve agents can for example run in a regular Java application, a Java web application, an Android application, on Google App Engine, etc.